ohheydom/interview-anki/README.md

 [] Challenge Show
   * Links to past attempts
-  * Interacts with HackerRank api to upload code and test [] Run Rails Best Practices
+  * Interacts with HackerRank api to upload code and test [] Fix Test cases
+  When creating or editing, allow insertion of new line for test case and answer Properly parse and store in database
+  Properly parse when sending out to hackerrank api
+[] Run Rails Best Practices

 ### Ideas